-Traffic crashes are the single greatest killer of 15 to 24 year olds, and, although data is not always available, the situation appears to be no better in other, non-EU countries.
-This web text focuses on young and novice drivers in the 18-24 age group, addressing the magnitude and nature of the problem and discussing effective countermeasures.
+Traffic crashes are the single greatest killer of 15 to 24 year olds in the EU, and, although data are not always available, the situation appears to be no better in other, non-EU countries.
+This focuses on young and novice drivers in the 18-24 age group, addressing the magnitude and nature of the problem and discussing effective countermeasures.